 We have designed Safe Sleep Scotland to be effective as either a quick glance reference point or a more thorough e-learning tool.
 No matter how you use the site, we hope find it useful.
-Please let us know what you think and feel to visit the Scottish Cot Death Trust.org for more information on support, research, and ways to get involved with the charity.
+Please let us know what you think and feel free to visit the Scottish Cot Death Trust website for more information on support, research, and ways to get involved with the charity.

 Keep me safe by…

 For the first six months, the safest place for me to sleep is in my own sleep space in the same room as you for every sleep.